Singapore firms' 2025 dividend payouts hit all-time record high of US$18.7 billion amid boost from banks: Capital Group

 Dividend payouts by Singapore companies reached an all-time high of US$18.7 billion in 2025, a 19.1 per cent year-on-year increase.
 Meanwhile, global dividends rose 7 per cent to a US$2.1 trillion annual record, according to the Capital Group Global Equity Study, which tracks dividend payouts since 2015.

-The latest figure came amid Singapore’s “rapid” 19.3 per cent top-line growth, which was propelled by one-off payments by banks and their large special dividends – with “significant increases” in normal dividends by DBS and Singapore telcos in particular, said Capital Group on Wednesday (Feb 25).
+The record figure came as Singapore notched “rapid” 19.3 per cent top-line growth, propelled by one-off payments and large special dividends by banks, with “significant increases” in normal dividends by DBS and Singapore telcos in particular, said Capital Group on Wednesday (Feb 25).

 Exchange rates also gave top-line growth a boost, which was “large enough to offset a handful of notable cuts, the largest of which came from Singapore Airlines”, noted the asset manager.